kg497/IT202_011/public_html/Project/Proposal.md

       - ![image](https://user-images.githubusercontent.com/90022095/141381226-251e9fad-7394-40eb-9f83-6221e3cd71df.png)
         - Shows user their email and username
 - Milestone 2
-- [ ] (mm/dd/yyyy of completion) User with an admin role or shop owner role will be able to add products to inventory
+- [ ] (mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
   -  List of Evidence of Feature Completion
     - Status: Pending (Completed, Partially working, Incomplete, Pending)
     - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))